We had a wonderful house sitting assignment that allowed us to become immersed in Island Life. “Oh what lovely pets and kind owners”.

 We are very pleased to offer pet care tailored to your animals needs such as medications, special diets, exercise etc.

 Staying healthy is extremely important to us both, we are non smokers and have no bad habits. ( Johanne does savior an occasional glass of wine with dinner and Doug really likes peanut butter gelato).
-We take enjoy every opportunity to hike and swim enjoying nature.
+We take enjoy every opportunity to hike, swim and be out in nature.

 House sitting assignments in remote locations are always considered.